 - describe your city or your home

-- talking about your family
+- talking about your family or friends

 Listening comprehension (test di ascolto)

 The CILS A1 listening practice consists of two parts: listening to two short texts and then completing two different multiple choice exercises.
 The audio tracks will be repeated twice.

 The reading comprehension (test di comprensione della lettura)